Grant Thornton: Sports Direct

 The FRC conducted an investigation into Grant Thornton's 2016 audit of Sports Direct.
 The sports retailer used Barlin Delivery to deliver merchandise to its customers, and in the process made large undisclosed payments to Barlin, which was owned by John Ashley, the brother of Sports Direct's owner Mike Ashley.
 The FRC examined Grant Thornton's failure to disclose the relationship between Sports Direct and Barlin.
 In 2020 the UK Court of Appeal determined that Sports Direct did not have to disclose 40 documents sought by the FRC because they were covered by legal privilege.

 Conviviality Retail

 The FRC fined the company £1.95m for ethical failures after it tried to conceal evidence of involvement in the audit of the failed alcohol retailer Conviviality Retail.
 The regulator found that the company had not maintained an independent stance during the audit and had committed “firm-wide” ethical failings between 2014 and 2017.
 Senior manager Natasha Toy was severely reprimanded after she tried to remove an entry from the audit file which indicated involvement.

 Assetco

-Grant Thornton was ordered pay £21 million, the second-largest award against a UK auditor, in damages to its former client AssetCo, a fire engine leasing company, plus £5 million to pay Assetco's legal costs.
+Grant Thornton was ordered to pay £21 million, the second-largest award against a UK auditor, in damages to its former client AssetCo, a fire engine leasing company, plus £5 million to pay Assetco's legal costs.
 The judge found it had committed negligence “of the utmost gravity”.
 An appeal judge reduced the damages to £20.8m, before a 25% deduction for contributory negligence.